 Marlin Fishing in New Zealand

 Striped Marlin is traditionally the main Billfish species around New Zealand, although anglers have caught an occasional Blue Marlin over 1000 lb there.
-Over the last ten years catches of Blue Marlin in the Pacific have increased, and now they are consistently found off the eastern coast of the North Island.
+Over the last ten years catches of Blue Marlin in the Pacific have increased, and now they are consistently found in the Bay of Islands.
 Waihau Bay and Cape Runaway are particularly well known local Marlin fishing spots, and catches in this area tend to be of large average size, weighing in at roughly 300-500 lb.

 Marlin Fishing Off the West Coast of Africa

 The whole strip of Atlantic coastline that runs near the equator to the west of Africa is a hotspot for Marlin.

 Cape Verde, located 350 miles off the coast of Africa, is home to some of the best Marlin fishing in the world, although it is only just emerging as a charter fishing destination.
 While big Blue Marlins are common here, it’s also not unlikely to catch smaller, more agile specimens as well.
 August to December is the prime Blue Marlin season, although it’s possible to find the odd White Marlin in these waters all year round.

 Usually frequenting the Canary Islands between May and October, blue Marlin in these parts tend to be larger than those in most of the rest of the world, ranging from about 400 to 600 lb, with some weighing in at over 800 lb.
 Marlin charters tend to run from Tenerife, Lanzarote and Fuerteventura, as well as from Puerto Rico de Gran Canaria, which has historically been the main starting point for Marlin fishing trips on the Canary Islands.
 Blue Marlin can be caught both inside the island’s shelf, where there are rich schools of bait fish, and offshore.